Point Pelee, Canada

 About Raven

-One Response to “Point Pelee, Canada”
+One thought on “Point Pelee, Canada

-Wow, Raven, such a cool thing to read about the impact the 100 day process had for you.
+1. Wow, Raven, such a cool thing to read about the impact the 100 day process had for you.
 Such rich discoveries!
 I celebrate that with you!
 I’ve found that 100 day projects are often transformational experiences for people.
 Would like to share some of your comments above in our other 100DayProject communications (i.e. newsletter, Facebook page).
 I think people will find it inspiring and motivational.
 Would that be OK?

 Your post was also eye opening for me about Point Pelee.
 I grew up in Detroit hearing a bit about that area but didn’t realize its importance as a birding sight until your post.
 Am eager to time a future visit to Detroit to catch one of the migrations.
 Thanks for sharing that with us.